main.tf - Example for AWS EC2 instance

 | Key Feature Divergences | Ephemeral resources (example) | Client-side state encryption (example) |

-OpenTofu emerged as a fork of Terraform, aiming to ensure an open-source future for the tool.
-For many, its MPL 2.0 license offers greater long-term flexibility, especially if building services on top of the IaC tooling.
+OpenTofu started as a fork of Terraform, meant to keep the tool open source for the long haul.
+Its MPL 2.0 license gives teams more flexibility down the road, which matters most if you plan to build services on top of the IaC tooling.

 Referencing a module: